This article will help you understand the main functions of Documents Custom Fields.

 Use this type to create a field with a fixed list of options that your users can select.
 For example, it will allow you to restrict user access, trigger relevant approval workflows, or assign budgets according to the DCF.
 You can add codes and up to 5 sub-levels to your options and edit or delete them.

 This DCF type is the best way to add your Departments/Projects to Precoro.
-This is how it may look like:
+This is what it may look like:

 Creating, for example, a Purchase Order with the Drop-down list type will look like this: